 Let's move further south and cross the Cilento coast.
 Here are some of the most naturalistic beaches in Campania.

-Cala Bianca, "Most beautiful beach in Italy" in 2012, owes its name to the white pebbles that surrounds the surrounding area.
+Cala Blanca, "Most beautiful beach in Italy" in 2012, owes its name to the white pebbles that surrounds the surrounding area.
 Wild, devoid of dining facilities and extremely charming, Cala Bianca faces a crystal clear sea while behind it is surrounded by a splendid rocky landscape.